MukeshAdhvaryu/ASP.NETCore.MicroServices.Common/README.md

 That's it.

-## UPDATE: A sigle test project is created.
+## UPDATE: A single test project is created.

 ### This project is with bare minimum code and can be used commonly for all frameworks i.e. xUnit, NUnit or MSTest.